jclmnop/jewel-chase-game/README.md

 The above command creates a new branch (that's what the `-b` is for) and checks out to it (which just means it switches you over to that new branch).
 By default it makes this branch from your current branch, but you can add another name after `new-branch-name` to specify a different branch to make it from.

-VCS + IntelliJ both have nice GUI integrations for this, so you don't have to use command line if you don't want to.
+VS Code + IntelliJ both have nice GUI integrations for this, so you don't have to use command line if you don't want to.

 Using the `checkout` command without the `-b` flag will switch you to the branch-name you pass if it exists: